The 12 Friendliest Cat Breeds in the UK!

 Wholehearted lovers of cuddling, the Maine Coon is a friend to everyone, human or animal.
 Whatever the situation demands, this breed can adapt itself to accommodate, ranging from active playfulness to calm relaxation.
 Whether you’re travelling, staying at home or have little ones running around, these cats make a great addition to your family unit and don’t just receive affection but show it too.

 As a result of their hairlessness, Sphynx cats have an in-built desire to share warmth with others.
 For humans, this comes in the form of cuddling sessions with everyone and anyone.
 In general, Sphynx cats simply love to be around others, from getting involved with what you’re doing to just receiving attention and relaxing with you.
 Full of personality and a little silly, this breed makes a friendly and brilliant addition to any home.

 Hopefully, this short guide will have revealed some feline secrets you didn’t know about!
-After you have acquired your new pet, be sure to browse our range of pet tags or if you want to find out more, take a look at our customer feedback and photos.
+After you have acquired your new pet, be sure to browse our range of pet tags and take a look at our family pet tag album!

 For more information on cat breeds, check out www.purina.co.uk